isa-ulisboa/greends-ipython/README.md

 <summary>  Class 1 (September 11, 2026): data types, variables, lists, functions </summary>

 1. The recommendation for this class is to code using the CS50 codespace.
 Two steps: 1. log in into your GitHub account; 2. access your code space at <https://cs50.dev/>.
 This environment allows you to test automatically your scripts for the CS50 problem sets and gives access to a customized AI bot (DDB)
-2. Some useful keyworks for the command line interface (CLI) in terminal:
+2. Some useful keyworks for the command line interface (CLI):
  * `code filename.py` to create a new file
  * `ls` to list files in folder
  * `cp filename newfilename` to copy a file, e.g. `cp ..\hello.py  farewell.py` (`..` represents parent folder)